Ivor Pandur: Club career

+Rijeka

-Pandur made his professional debut for Rijeka in October 2019 in a Cup tie against Buje.
+Pandur made his professional debut for Rijeka in October 2019 in a cup tie against Buje.
 He then made his league debut on 14 December 2019, playing the full 90 minutes of a 3–1 victory over Varaždin.

+Hellas Verona

 On 31 August 2020, Pandur signed with Italian Serie A club Hellas Verona a five-year contract.
 He made his debut on 28 October in a Coppa Italia tie with Venezia that ended 3–3 after extra time, with Verona progressing thanks to Pandur saving two penalties in the shoot-out.
 He made his league debut on 9 May 2021 in a 1–1 draw with Torino.

-On 7 July 2022, Pandur was loaned to Fortuna Sittard in the Netherlands.
+Fortuna Sittard

+On 7 July 2022, Pandur agreed to a one-season loan with option to buy at Eredivisie club Fortuna Sittard.
+He made his debut on 27 August, taking over the starting job from Yanick van Osch in a 2–1 league loss to SC Heerenveen.
+He remained a starter throughout the season for Fortuna.

+On 28 April 2023, the club exercised their purchase option and signed Pandur to a four-year contract, starting from 1 July.